 HOW TO DECLUTTER YOUR HOME & LIFE

-A Friendly Guide to Understanding Your Clutter and Getting Rid of It
+A Friendly Guide to Understand Your Clutter and Get Rid of It

-Decluttering will change your life.
+Let me encourage you by saying that decluttering will change your life.
 If that sounds over the top, I am here to tell you otherwise.
 And I say this not only from my personal experience, but from many other’s as well.
-I want to encourage you any way I can, so here you’ll find all you need for your own decluttering adventure.
+I want to encourage you any way I can, so here you’ll find what you need for your own decluttering adventure.

 You’ll be surprised at some of the things you learn, and I hope you have at least one “aha” moment.